Float planes, backcountry campsites, and the rare opportunity to spot grizzly bears in the wild. Limited to just 10 people.

 US citizens and residents should check the TSA’s website for requirements and acceptable ID for domestic air travel.
 Some State issued IDs may no longer meet TSA standards.
 If you are a Non-US Citizen traveling to Alaska, visit the US Consulate or Embassy for requirements and information about passports & visas.

-Roundtrip airfare to/from Alaska; travel insurance; transportation to the trip’s meeting point; activities not included in the trip itinerary; lodge incidentals; personal gear – sleeping bags & mats, backpacking packs, camping chair, personal items & clothing; gratuity for tour leader and our local expedition guides.
+Roundtrip airfare to/from Alaska; travel insurance; transportation to the trip’s meeting point; activities not included in the trip itinerary; lodge incidentals; personal gear – sleeping bags & mats, backpacking packs, camping chair, personal items & clothing; gratuities for tour leader and our local expedition guides.

 While we do our best to follow our itineraries, certain factors may cause our guides to deviate.
 These considerations could include weather conditions, group preference, individual ability, safety, or unforeseeable circumstances—what many call “The Alaska Factor.”
 Flight times into and out of the wilderness may also vary based on any number of similar factors, as well as our opportunity to view wildlife.
 Like any adventure, approach our time in Alaska with an open mind!